General Information on Training Programmes

 - information on communicating your research

 The NIHR guidance for family related leave (maternity, paternity, adoption) and sick leave for Research Training Awards provides further guidance on the management of training awards during periods of leave.

-The NIHR Trainee Meeting is an annual event, more details on the 2015 Trainee Meeting
+The NIHR Trainee Meeting is an annual event, more details will be available in due course.

 Information for host organisations

 Organisations that host our Fellowships enter into a contract with the Department of Health.
 Examples of these contracts are available to download on this page.

 NIHR Trainees Coordinating Centre Contact Details:Leeds Innovation Centre,